We welcome new contributors! We aim to publish one or two blog posts each week and encourage active discussions through comments on each blog post.

-- Powhiri: An indigenous example of collaboration from New Zealand
+- Concepts see, for example, Powhiri: An indigenous example of collaboration from New Zealand

-- What is the role of theory in transdisciplinary research?
+- Theory see, for example, What is the role of theory in transdisciplinary research?

 Another key aim is to discuss Institutionalisation, particularly how research integration and implementation tools are fostered by and/or become embedded in organisations, such as universities and funding organisations.
 For example, see: Fire together, wire together: the role of funding bodies in supporting interdisciplinary research